 Rule 6.8 (a) of the March 2017 HRINZ Constitution requires a Chartered member to provide confirmation that they will satisfy any applicable Chartered member CPD requirements.
-HRINZ’s approach to CPD, in the light of the new Chartered membership categories, is currently being developed by a member led project team comprised of representatives from the HRINZ Board, the Professional Grading Panel, leading NZ HR academic tertiary institutions and senior, highly experienced professional members.
+HRINZ's approach to CPD, in the light of the new Chartered membership categories, was developed by a member led project team comprised of representatives from the HRINZ Board, the Professional Grading Panel, leading NZ HR academic tertiary institutions and senior, highly experienced professional members.

 There is now mandated, formalized CPD requirements and a supporting system.
 The new professional accreditation process and the associated approach to continuing professional development is now complete and you can now Log your CPD here.